-Following a cost hearing before the Employment Tribunal on 22 March 2018 Employment Judge Spencer, by way of her judgment issued on 1 May 2018, awarded costs against me in favour of Ms. Henrietta Hill QC; now known as The Honourable Mrs Justice Hill.
-Furthermore, Employment Judge Spencer ordered that a detailed assessment of Ms. Hill QC’s costs should be undertaken by the County Court.
+Following a cost hearing before the Employment Tribunal on 22 March 2018 Employment Judge Spencer by way of her Judgment issued on 1 May 2018, awarded costs against me in favour of Ms. Henrietta Hill QC; now known as The Honourable Mrs Justice Hill.
+Furthermore, Employment Judge Spencer ordered that a detailed assessment of Ms. Hill’s costs should be undertaken by the County Court given the sums involved.

 Crowd Fund Donations

 As mentioned on my Website I launched my crowd fund appeal to assist me with my costs in relation to (i) my application before the ECHR (ii) the cost award against me in favour of Ms. Hill QC and (iii) for legal representation in relation to my appeal before the EAT.

 In total I received £686.40 donations via the GoFundMe platform and £6,107.33 donations from the JustGiving platform.